Michionlion/allegheny-cs-setup/mac-steps.md

 $ brew install gradle
 ```

-Then test if it was installed correctly by running `$ gradle --version`.
+Then test if it was installed correctly by running `gradle --version`.
 If `Gradle 4.10` is printed (perhaps after a few warning messages about Java), you have completed this step.
 If not, ask for help.

 ### GatorGrader